himoose/user-docs/docs/integrations/webflow.md

 1. **Edit drafts, then publish**: Always edit the **Draft** version first so you can review changes before they go live.
 Use the **Live** tab only for urgent fixes.

-2. **Use AI for bulk optimization**: If you're updating 50 blog posts, let AI suggest meta descriptions—it's faster than writing them manually.
-Review each one, then save.
+2. **Use AI for bulk optimization**: If you're updating 50 blog posts, optionally let AI suggest meta descriptions—it's faster than writing them manually.
+Review each one closely however, watch for errors or hallcuinations from AI responses, then save.

 3. **Check variables before saving**: On collection template pages, make sure you don't accidentally delete Webflow variables like `{post-title}`.
-Hi, Moose will warn you if you do.

-4. **Refresh when needed**: If you (or a teammate) made changes in Webflow Designer, click **Refresh** in Hi, Moose to sync the latest data.

-5. **Publish at the end**: Edit multiple items/pages, then publish once.
+4. **Publish at the end**: Edit multiple items/pages, then publish once.
 This is faster and safer than publishing after every change.

-6. **Use search and filters**: If you have hundreds of items, use the search bar to find specific ones.
+5. **Use search and filters**: If you have hundreds of items, use the search bar to find specific ones.
 You can also sort by name or date.

-7. **Team permissions**: If you're a team member (not the project owner), you'll inherit the owner's subscription tier for AI features.
-Admins can edit; viewers can only view.
+6. **Team permissions**: If you're a team member (not the project owner), you'll inherit the owner's subscription tier for AI features.

 ---